tijn28/Starcraft/README.md

 ### Current status

 - Most units can be controlled by the MAS.
-- The MAS is not yet fully capable of using other races than Terran.
+- The MAS is capable of playing all three races, see examples for GOAL code.

 ### Project overview
 The project contains the following folders: